Brooks Lee struck out in each of his first three at-bats and committed an error that led to a run Thursday.

 “I felt horrible for the first eight innings, to be honest,” said Lee, who showed all can be forgiven with one swing.

-Lee, batting with the score tied and two outs in the eighth inning, laced an elevated fastball against Baltimore Orioles lefty Gregory Soto into the gap in left-center field for a two-run double.
+Lee, batting with the score tied and two out in the eighth inning, laced an elevated fastball against Orioles lefthander Gregory Soto into left-center field for a two-run double.
 The Twins dugout erupted with cheers, and Lee let out a long yell as he stood on second base.

 After Bailey Ober stranded eight runners in five innings, Byron Buxton threw out a runner at the plate and the Twins offense logged only three hits through the first seven innings, Lee delivered the go-ahead hit in a 5-2 victory to complete a three-game sweep over Baltimore at Target Field.

-The Twins have won five consecutive games and 11 of their last 16.
+The Twins have won five consecutive games and 11 of their past 16.

 Lee entered with seven strikeouts through 22 games before Orioles starter Dean Kremer punched him out three times.
-All series, Lee said, Orioles pitchers fed him heavy diet of off-speed pitches.
+All series, Lee said, Baltimore pitchers fed him a heavy diet of offspeed pitches.

 In the eighth inning, Harrison Bader and Buxton drew walks against former Twins reliever Yennier Cano.
-Soto struck out Trevor Larnach, who hit a game-tying solo homer in the sixth inning, before Lee drove his clutch hit to the wall in a 1-2 count.
-Two pitches afterward, Ty France added an RBI single.
+Soto entered and struck out Trevor Larnach, who had hit a tying solo homer off Kremer in the sixth inning, before Lee drove his clutch hit to the wall in a 1-2 count.
+Two pitches afterward, Ty France added an RBI single, his third hit of the game.